Please note that exam proctoring takes place at the Main Library only.

 - Grade examinations.

 Please note: Although the library does not have a designated area for taking exams, you may be able to use one of our 4 study rooms for written exams or exams taken on your personal laptop (if the institution allows).
-Study rooms are available on a first-come, first-served basis and are available for 2-hour time periods with a maximum of 4 hours per day.
+Study rooms are available on a first-come, first-served basis, up to 3 days in advance, and are available for a maximum of 3 hours per day, with a library card.